ashutoshmjain/gita/src/observerEffect.md

 This implies that the wave function collapse occurs as soon as an interaction leaves a **recordable trace**—be it electronic, photographic, or environmental.
 The outcome does not rely on anyone later inspecting that record.
 Even if no human ever examines the result, the physical consequence on the quantum system remains, destroying superpositions such as interference.

-Your intuition—that no "observation" truly happens until a human sees it—describes our epistemological limitation, not the physical one.
+The intuition—that no "observation" truly happens until a human sees it—describes our epistemological limitation, not the physical one.
 Humans gain knowledge by accessing recorded outcomes, but physics models the system’s evolution based on physical interactions already completed well before conscious awareness.

 ## How Do We Know the Collapse Happened If No Human Looks at the Record?